docker/docs/content/language/golang/build-images.md

 The application is *stateless*.

-The complete source code for the application is on GitHub: [github.com/docker/docker-gs-ping](https://github.com/docker/docker-gs-ping){: target="_blank" rel="noopener" class="_"}.
+The complete source code for the application is on GitHub: [github.com/docker/docker-gs-ping](https://github.com/docker/docker-gs-ping).
 You are encouraged to fork it and experiment with it as much as you like.

 To continue, we clone the application repository to our local machine: